Gexkill/sweng2/TP/src/index.md

 * Cost: reduce the cost of tests (a big amount of notifications must be paid)
 * Easy to test: in this way it is an easy test functionality, in fact there are no network problems (the *send* return always OK) and the stub offers easy methods to see the text of notification sent

-### 5.1.3.
-ClientDriver
-#### Usages
-* I3T1
-* I4T1
-* I5T1
-* I5T2
-* I7T1
-* I7T2
-* I8T1
-* I8T2
-* I8T3

-#### Description
-This stub allows to the driver application to emulate different things:

-* it emulates the mobile application as a restful client performing requests, this is done via laravel tests
-* it emulates the push notification service gateway needed to send push notifications to a specific mobile device, this stub allows to emulate it in the same way of the emulation of SMS gateway.
-So there are no network problems and it is easy to assert via tests that the text of the notification sent.

-**TODO AGAIN**
-**Uses notifications**
-**EMULATES GPS**

 ## 5.2 Data for tests
 We will insert fake data for taxis, clients, requests and other entities to populate the database.
 To generate them we will use the faker library and the seed function included with laravel which allows us to populate easily database with fake data.